Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

 commands: cat "$INPUT" && cat "$INPUT" >> cowsaid.txt
 ```

 PlantIT will prompt users of this <i class="fas fa-stream fa-1x fa-fw"></i> **Flow** to select input and output paths in the browser.
 Note that this configuration maps a single input file to a single output file.
 If the user provides a directory containing multiple input files, PlantIT will automagically spawn multiple containers, one for each input file.
-To indicate that your code accepts an entire *directory* as input (and should not be parallelized), use `from: directory` instead.
+To indicate that your code accepts an entire *directory* as input (and should not be parallelized), use `from_directory: true`.